-SLTP will refund 100% of the amount paid for tuition and other refundable fees, less the registration fee.
+SLTP will refund 100% of the amount paid for tuition, room and board, and other refundable fees, less the registration and STRF fees.
 Fees for instructional materials purchased will be refunded provided that the materials are returned undamaged and unused.

-Cancellation prior to or after the first day of instruction
+Cancellation after the first day of instruction

-SLTP will pay the following refund of tuition and fees, less the registration fee, STRF fee and any fees for instructional materials that are not returnable at the time of cancellation.
+SLTP will pay the following refund of tuition, room and board, and other refundable fees, less the registration fee, STRF fee, and any fees for instructional materials that are not returnable at the time of cancellation.